Information for beamtime

 Welcome new or potential user, or continuing user considering a new type of experiment.
 SSRL BL6-2C is a hard X-ray, full-field microscope.
 It is used for mesoscale analysis of many types of samples including energy materials, mineralized tissue, environmental samples, etc. Because of its relatively wide field of view (FOV) of ~30 microns combined with high resolution (~30 nm) it can image a wide sample area, and determine morphological and chemical heterogeneities crucial to materials performance, ex situ or during operation.

-Note that the beam line is highly oversubscribed, and hence beam time is hard to come by.
-Some of the advice below is intended to maximize your efficiency so that you can collect high quality data and make the most of the beam time.
+The advice below is intended to maximize your efficiency so that you can collect high quality data and make the most of the beam time.

 Manuals